yousefelassal/quote-cron/README.md

 > Life is a succession of moments.
 To live each one is to succeed.

 > It's supposed to be automatic, but actually you have to push this button.

+> Most of the important things in the world have been accomplished by people who have kept on trying when there seemed to be no hope at all.